How to Make Money Recycling Paper (Including Shredded Paper)

 The first step to making money by recycling paper is to find recycling centers near you that pay for paper.
 It’s often easy to find recycling centers that pay for aluminum or let you recycle glass bottles for cash.

-Finding a recycling center that will pay you cash to recycle paper might take a little more leg work.
+Finding a recycling center that will pay you cash to recycle paper might take more legwork.
 Start by doing an Internet search like “recycle paper near me”.
 You should be able to populate a list of nearby recycling centers.
+Once you get a list of local recycling centers, you’ll need to peruse their websites for more information.
+Some recycling centers charge to drop items off, and others will pay you.

 It’s important to note that not all recycling centers accept all types of materials.
 Some focus on certain products, such as scrap metal.
 Other recycling centers accept a range of products.
+Look through each center’s website or call directly if you have to.
+Find the centers near you that pay for paper drop-off.

 2. Collect Paper Products to Bring to the Center